Datavault-UK/automate-dv/docs/gettingstarted.md

 We know that it deserves new features, that the code base can be tidied up and the SQL better tuned.
 Rest assured we’re working on it for future releases – our roadmap contains information on what’s coming.

-If you spot anything you’d like to bring to our attention, have a request for new features, have spotted an improvement we could make, or want to tell us about a typo, then please don’t hesitate to let us know.
+If you spot anything you’d like to bring to our attention, have a request for new features, have spotted an improvement we could make, or want to tell us about a typo, then please don’t hesitate to let us know via [Github](https://github.com/Datavault-UK/dbtvault/issues).

 We’d rather know you are making active use of this package than hearing nothing from all of you out there!